erroronline1/caro/readme.md

 ### Order
 The order module supports all parties.
 Purchase is supposed to obtain structured and complete data for placed orders and ordering units get information about the order state.
 Products are intended to be selected from the database populated by pricelist imports.
 Manual ordering is possible though.
-But only products within the database can store additional information:
+But only products within the database can provide additional information:
 Ordered products identify themself as incorporated or not or whether they are qualified for a necessary sample check.
 Both can be done from the list of ordered products, during operations and without being mixed-up.
 Delivered products get an update on the last ordered date.
+Manual orders allow a quick import to the products database.

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.